 In modern times Föglö became noticed internationally when divers in 2010 salvaged 145 bottles of the world's oldest champagne from a still unidentified wreck in the waters of Föglö, at a depth of 55 meters.
 Some of the champagne was from the house Veuve Clicquot, which still produces champagne today, and amazingly it turned out the content in the bottles was still excellent to drink after being preserved for more than 150 years in the depths.

 THINGS TO DO AND SEE

 With its flat topography and roads close to nature, Föglö is excellent for cycling.
-We rent bikes for our guests and sell cycling maps.
+Bikes can be rented from the supermarket nearby.

 Make a historic walk through Degerby or enjoy nature on one of the hiking trails of Föglö.
 See the trail starting points on our tourist map below.

 Beach and swimming

 The public beach at Sinting in southern Degerby with a tower and Föglö has several secluded nature beaches for you to swim.

 This tiny museum by the ferry pier exhibits the locals own antiques, with different themes each year.

 On Lotsudden in Degerby remains a structure from the time when ship pilots were stationed in Föglö, it is open for visitors wanting to learn a little of Föglö history.